 This is the work of a man who should be creating his own stories, not filling up the margins of other people’s properties with what has become a depressing trademark of vileness and desecrations.
 We got an astonishing window into the ever-more-active underworlds of Lapham’s imagination with 2009’s brilliantly mind-melting short-lived Vertigo series YOUNG LIARS — which made it even more depressing to behold his status as a gun-for-hire, dispensing darkness and assigning grim fates one paycheck at a time.
 This guy is one of the best storytellers we’ve got, and we need his vision, unadulterated, in the unflashy yet impeccable brushwork of his own hand.
 And now, as STRAY BULLETS comes roaring back to life with an 1200 page blunt weapon of an omnibus edition and a new continuing series, we have it once again.

-Amy, the protagonist of her stories as well as the name she goes by when she leaves home, is an absurdist caricature, an ice-cold outlaw with a heart of gold, a world-famous thief with a nation of adoring fans, an infinitely rich crime queen with a strict moral code all her own, who brings down governments, confronts evil where she finds it, plunges into danger unafraid, indestructible, smarter, harder, quicker and cooler than everyone else in the multiverse.
+Amy, the protagonist of her stories as well as the name Virginia goes by on the road, is an absurdist caricature, an ice-cold outlaw with a heart of gold, a world-famous thief with a nation of adoring fans, an infinitely rich crime queen with a strict moral code all her own, who brings down governments, confronts evil where she finds it, plunges into danger unafraid, indestructible, smarter, harder, quicker and cooler than everyone else in the multiverse.
 For all the silliness in her stories, Amy Racecar is a glowing, iconic presence, and as Virginia’s troubles grow worse and worse we begin to realize that Amy is the wishful icon from which she draws her inexhaustible supply of fortitude.
 She’s constructed a towering, impermeable myth for herself, and like all the best mythologies it proves to be a well-spring of endless strength and a possible road map to redemption.

-My favorite issue of this remarkable series is #26, “WILD STRAWBERRIES CAN’T BE BROKEN or DON’T BLAME GOD YOUR DOG’S DEAD (a psychological thriller).”
-It’s one of the Amy Racecar digressions, and takes place in the midst of a terrifyingly tense plot about Amy’s abduction, along with her friend Bobby, by a demonic schizophrenic child molester who turns the captive pair into audience and performers in his own private psychosexual drama, into vessels for his rage and self-loathing and viciousness.
+My favorite issue of this remarkable series is #26, “WILD STRAWBERRIES CAN’T BE BROKEN or DON’T BLAME GOD YOUR DOG’S DEAD (A PSYCHOLOGICAL THRILLER).”
+It’s one of the Amy Racecar digressions, and it takes place in the midst of a terrifyingly tense plot about Amy’s abduction, along with her friend Bobby, by a demonic schizophrenic child molester who turns the captive pair into audience and performers in his own private psychosexual drama.
 Amy becomes a helpless voyeur to his hideous nightly display.
 Over and over, he rapes Bobby and tells Amy it’s her fault, that she made him do it.
-Amy is a magnet for abuse over the course of this series, but this kind of guilt and psychic torture — she did in fact bring Bobby to this house, so these lunatic ravings ring true in her conscience — is beyond the pale, too much for even our endlessly resilient girl.
-She could handle being the one raped every night — that sort of horror is something that she’s come to expect — but the idea that she brought this on one of the very few people about whom she gives a damn (her friend and collaborator on the Amy Racecar graphic novel) is more than she can process.
+Amy is a magnet for abuse over the course of this series, but this kind of guilt and psychological torture — she did in fact bring Bobby to this house, so these lunatic ravings ring true in her conscience — is beyond the pale, too much for even our endlessly resilient girl.
+She could easily handle being raped every night — that sort of horror is something that she’s come to expect — but the idea that she brought this on one of the very few people about whom she gives a damn (her friend and collaborator on the Amy Racecar graphic novel) is more than she can process.
 She snaps.

 So issue #26 is the result of that psychic break.
 It’s a receptacle for all of her shame & rage as well as a heartbreakingly desperate attempt to maintain some sort of integrity of identity, some sense of who she is, as she’s dismantled piece by piece.
 In its utterly bizarre & baffling hall of mirrors plot (which offers a sort of preview of the insane what-is-reality psychological gamesmanship of YOUNG LIARS), everything that Amy knows keeps turning out to be a set-up, a long con — and every new “reality” into which she awakens turns out to be another layer, another trap, another gilded cage with a curtain of its own that can be pulled back.
 We first fall down the rabbit hole when she’s pulled out of what appears to be a ship adrift in deep space by a SWAT team and committed to a mental institution.